bobrocke/My-Blog-11ty/src/blog/2025-02-03-what-is-clean-syntax.md

 ---
 title: What is Clean Syntax?
 summary: Programmers talk about *clean syntax* and say this or that language or framework has such a property.
-I've noted that Ruby and Ruby on Rails have this thing, too.
+I've noted that Ruby and Ruby on Rails have this thing.
 So what is it?
 image:
 categories: [Web Development]
 tags:
 date: 2025-02-03 21:20:00
 ---

 Programmers talk about _clean syntax_ and say this or that language or framework has such a property.
-I've noted that Ruby and Ruby on Rails have this thing, too.
+I've noted that Ruby and Ruby on Rails have this thing.
 So what is it?

 <!--more-->